Error Mitigation Thresholds in Noisy Random Quantum Circuits: Mean-Field Theory in Brownian Circuits

 where $\Delta_i = \gamma_i - \gamma_a$.
 This equation has the two steady-state solutions $\delta_i =0$ and $\delta_i = -3/4$, corresponding to the $ I^{\otimes N}$ and $S^{\otimes N}$ solutions, respectively.
 In the case of binary disorder, we define two populations of sites $A_{1/2}$ such that $\Delta_i = \gamma_{1/2} - \gamma_a$, respectively, for $i \in A_{1/2}$.
 We have the zero-mean field condition $p \Delta_1 +(1-p) \Delta_2 = 0$.
 Defining $G_{\pm} = \frac{1}{N} \Big( \sum_{i \in A_2} \delta_i \pm \sum_{i \in A_1} \delta_i \Big)$, we arrive at simple closed set of equations in the large-$N$ limit

 Setting $p = 1/2$, these equations reduce to the particularly simple form

-For general $p$, the steady state solutions are $G_+ = 0, -(3 - |\Delta_1|/J)/4, -(3+ \Delta_2/J )/4$.
-The all identity solution $G_+ = G_- = 0$ only becomes an unstable fixed point for $|\Delta_1|/J \ge 3$, whereas it remains stable for weaker disorder.
+For general $p$, the steady state solutions obtained by setting $\dot{G}_\pm = 0$ are $G_+ = 0, -(3 - |\Delta_1|/J)/4, -(3+ \Delta_2/J )/4$.
+Performing a linear stability analysis around these fixed points, the all identity solution $G_+ = G_- = 0$ only becomes an unstable fixed point for $|\Delta_1|/J \ge 3$, whereas it remains stable for weaker disorder.
 As a result, the phase transition in the mean-field theory occurs at the disorder strength $|\Delta_1| = 3 J$.
 Beyond this value of disorder, the mean-field steady-state solution flows to an unphysical state; however, for weaker disorder, the physical mean-field solution remains stable.